 There are two ways you can arrive to see the seals at Horsey Gap.

-The first is to park at the Horsey Gap car park, pay your parking charge at the machine operated meter and then follow the signs which are clearly marked to see the seals.
+The first is to park at the Horsey Gap car park (this is NOT a National Trust car park), pay your parking charge at the machine operated meter and then follow the signs which are clearly marked to see the seals.

 This path is a cordoned off track which doesn’t allow you onto Horsey beach, but does allow you to walk all the way along the back of the dunes and eventually on to the top of the dunes to see the spectacle.

 From the car park, the first viewing area is on your left and will take you about 10 minutes to walk there.
 This path takes you up past the old pill box with incredible views inland over the surrounding area.
 From here you’ll find you can view a short stretch of beach behind the rope.

 The second viewing area to see the seals at Horsey is by far the better one as the seals are huge in number compared to the area closer to the car park.

 You approach this by walking from the car park along the sand path all the way to the steps which take you over the dunes.
 This will probably take you about 20 minutes.
 The sign says 35 minutes, but I think you have to be walking quite slowly to take that long!

 The viewing platform on the top of the dunes is an actual metal structure with a roped off area on the top of the dunes where you can walk further along.
 It is much longer than the first viewing area which is why it's worth the extra walk to get here.

 From the viewing platform you can watch the seals and their pups for as long as you like.
 You can continue to walk away from the viewing platform along the top of the dunes marvelling at the incredible sight of all these seals lying on the beach.
 All you can see for miles is this incredible stretch of sand, interspersed with large bolders for groynes and seals.
 Seals, seals and more seals!